microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     > [!NOTE]
     > Your queries will be saved in the My queries group.
 If you want to share these queries with collaborators in your workspace, right-click them and select the option Move to shared queries to move them to the Shared queries section.

 1. You can now drag and drop fields from your ad-hoc query and design an exploration with Power BI visuals.
-For example, add **CityName** to the x-axis and **YearlyIncome** to the y-axis.
+For example, add **CityName** to the y-axis and **YearlyIncome** to the x-axis.
 Then, select the caret next to **YearlyIncome** to change the **Summarization** to **Average** to answer the question, "What is the average yearly income by city?" (based ont the TOP 100 results from our query).

     Once complete, select the **X** in the top right to exit.